airyhq/airy/docs/docs/cli/reference.md

 #### Options

 ```
-      --airyconfig string   Absolute path to the core airy.yaml config
   -h, --help                help for create
       --kubeconfig string   (optional) absolute path to the kubeconfig file (default "/Users/paulodiniz/.kube/config")
       --provider string     One of the supported providers (aws|local).
 Default is aws